Noah-R/Mulligan-Decider/README.md

 ## Current Model

-	Player win rate

 	Play/draw

 	Player mulligans

+	Number of lands

+	Number of one through eight mana spells

+## Addable Features

 	Number of each card in opening hand

-	Number of lands

-## Crunchable Features

-	Number of one through eight drop creatures and noncreatures
+	Number of creatures/noncreatures

 	Number of spells of each color